Ibrahim Ilyas

-Ibrahim Ilyas Ahmed (Ibraahim Ilyaas Axmed; born 5 March 2000) is a Somali footballer who plays as a midfielder for Horseed and the Somalia national team.
+Ibrahim Ilyas Ahmed (Ibraahim Ilyaas Axmed; born 5 March 2000) is a Somali professional footballer who plays as a midfielder for Tanzanian Premier League club KMC.
+Born a Somali refugee in Kenya, he represents the Somalia national team.

 Club career

 In 2020, Ilyas represented the region of Banaadir at the Inter-State Football Tournament.

 In 2021, Ilyas signed for Horseed, winning the Somali First Division in his first season at the club.

 International career

 On 23 March 2022, Ilyas made his debut for Somalia in a 3–0 loss against Eswatini in the qualification for the 2023 Africa Cup of Nations.